 - Designate A Work Space – Isolation helps tremendously with focus.
 Think about the monks who have retreated into a shrine on a mountain.
 The less distractions you have, the better.
 You may even find that you’ll need to work less as long as your focus is well-honed for a good chunk of time.
 I prefer to have really tidy and clean work spaces that face a wall or a corner of the living room.
 When possible, I like to have natural sunlight nearby so I can feed off of the sun’s energy.
 For those with little ones at home, a separate room all-together may be necessary too.

 - Create A Schedule – A schedule will greatly help with keeping you on task.
 Each morning, assign a block of time to each activity you need to get done, and follow the schedule strictly.
 It will greatly increase awareness for when your mind starts to wander or when you find yourself doing chores instead of work.
+To keep track of your time, opt for a classic wristwatch such as these from Thumm & Co rather than keeping a cell phone by your side.
 There will be time for distractions later.
 I mean, you ARE stuck at home!

 - Fall Into Good Habits – Good habits include waking up at the same time every morning, exercising to increase your energy, limiting coffee to a certain cups per day, and getting enough sleep at night.
 Good habits also include eating only at designated times for designated meals (no snacking allowed!), creating a schedule every morning, and staying focused on the task at hand.